pixie-io/docs.px.dev/content/en/installing-pixie/03-install-guides/02-self-hosted-pixie.md

 ## Prerequisites

-1. Pixie can be installed in many different Kubernetes environments.
-Please refer to Pixie's [requirements](/installing-pixie/requirements) to make sure that your Kubernetes cluster is supported.
+- Review Pixie's [requirements](/installing-pixie/requirements) to make sure that your Kubernetes cluster is supported.

+- Determine if you already have an [operator lifecycle manager](https://docs.openshift.com/container-platform/4.5/operators/understanding/olm/olm-understanding-olm.html) (OLM) deployed to your cluster, possibly to the default `olm` namespace.
+Pixie uses the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) to manage its Vizier, which handles data collection and query execution (see the [Architecture](/about-pixie/what-is-pixie/#system-architecture) diagram).
+The OLM is used to install, update and manage the Vizier Operator.

-2. Your cluster will need to support Pixie creating and using [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+- Ensure that your cluster supports Pixie creating and using [PersistentVolumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 ## 1. Deploy Pixie Cloud